INVESTOR IN CAREERS

 Why Choose IIC

-• DfE statutory guidance (January 2023) ‘strongly recommends’ schools achieve the Quality in Careers Standard to demonstrate the quality of their CEIAG provision
+• DfE statutory guidance (May 2025) ‘strongly recommends’ schools achieve the Quality in Careers Standard to demonstrate the quality of their CEIAG provision

 • We are the leading Licensed Award Body across the country with excellent feedback from those who achieve the Standard through our approach